JerryFZhang/SwiftCounterOSX/README.md

 Counter for the purpose of learning Swift Programming Language V2.1.

 By doing this I learnt:
-- Cocoa
+- Displaying information using NSTextField.
-- NSTextField
+- Trigger an action using NSButton.
-- NSButton
+- Change the font spacing to monospace using NSFont.
-- NSFont
+- Set app background color using NSView.

 #Requirements
 Developed and tested under: